CaiB/ColorChord.NET/README.md

 Uses [Vannatech/dorba's netcoreaudio](https://github.com/dorba/netcoreaudio) for WASAPI support.

-Somewhat different from Charles' version, I divided components into 4 categories, centered around the `NoteFinder`:
+Somewhat different from Charles' version, I divided components into 5 categories:
 - Audio Sources: Pipes audio data from some location into the NoteFinder. (e.g. WASAPI Loopback)
+- Note Finder: Turns raw audio data into note information.
+Currently not replaceable.
 - Visualizers: Takes note info from the NoteFinder, and turns it into a format that is outputtable via some method. (e.g. Linear)
 - Outputs: Takes data from a visualizer, and actually displays/outputs it somewhere. (e.g. UDP packets)
 - Controllers: Edits the behaviour of any of the above system components during runtime.

 A single instance of the application supports a single audio source, any number of visualizers, each with its own set of (any number of) outputs.
 This allows for a single audio stream to be processed and displayed in almost any desired combination of ways.

-Only some sources, visualizers, and outputs have been implemented.
+Only some sources, visualizers, and outputs from the base version have been implemented, but some new additions are also available.

 The core math is done in a C library, `ColorChordLib` due to complexity.

 The system performs very well, requiring negligible CPU and RAM, especially if only network output is needed.

+I try to maintain the same behaviour given the same inputs as CNLohr's version.
+If you notice an undocumented difference, please let me know.

 # Configuration
 Configuration is done through the `config.json` file.
-There is a sample config provided at the root of the repo, but you'll want to customize it to suit your needs.
+There is a [sample config provided](https://github.com/CaiB/ColorChord.NET/blob/master/ColorChord.NET/sample-config.json), but you'll want to customize it to suit your needs.
 Find the supported options for each module below.

+- If a config file is not found, a default `config.json` will be created for you when you run the program.
+(The default config has the same content as the sample linked above)
 - If an option is not specified in the configuration file, the default value is used.
 - If an unrecognized option or invalid value is specified, a warning is output to the console.
-Always check for these after modifying the config in case you made a mistake.
+Always check for these after modifying the config in case you made a spelling mistake.
 - You can choose a different configuration file by running the program with the command line option `config <YourFile.json>`.
 - Range specifies the set of input values that _can_ be used.
 Extreme values may not make any sense in practice though, so make small changes from the defaults to start.
 Range is just specified to prevent completely invalid input.

 _* indicates an uncertain description.
 I don't fully understand the methodology of some of the visualizers that Charles included in ColorChord, so some of these are guesses.
-Play with the vaules until you get something nice :)_
+Play with the values until you get something nice :)_

+### Moving a config file from CNLohr's ColorChord
+- The parameters for almost everything are backwards-compatible with cnlohr's version, so you can usually copy the **values**.
+If there is a difference, it should be noted in the relevant section below.
+- Note that the config file structure and parameter names are quite different, so a simple copy-paste of the entire file will not work.
+- If you want to replicate an existing setup, start with the default `config.json` file, and copy parameters over to my format one-by-one, finding the appropriate place to put them.

 # Sources
 **Only one source can be defined at once currently.**